Inpatient Psychiatric Hospital Near Minneapolis, Minnesota

 • Bobby pins, hair clips

-• Items with a prescription must be stored in the medication room – example: facewashes, face creams, lotions
+• Items with a prescription must be stored in the medication room; for example, face washes, face creams, lotions

 Patient Clothing/Accessory/Belonging Restrictions